Wrongful Termination In New York City

 - Retaliation.
 This applies to those terminated for reporting unethical or illegal practices, such as whistleblowers reporting harassment.

 - Disability.
-Requests for reasonable accommodations can be grounds for your termination if your termination follows such requests.
+Requests for reasonable accommodations cannot be grounds for your termination if your termination follows such requests.

 - Family or Medical Leave.
 The Family & Medical Leave Act offers protections when using approved leave.

 Reach out to our firm if your situation aligns with any of these categories to pursue a potential wrongful termination case.
-Additional protections under federal and state laws like the Americans with Disabilities Act further ensure fair proceedings.
-Consulting with a proficient attorney enhances prospects of a favorable result.
+Additional protections under federal and state laws like the Americans with Disabilities Act further support fair proceedings.
+Consulting with a proficient attorney enhances the prospects of a favorable result.

 How Much is My Wrongful Termination Case Worth?